mtrevisan/HunLinter/CONTRIBUTING.md

 <a name="review-pull-requests"></a>
 ## Review Pull Requests
-While anyone can comment on a PR, add feedback, etc, PRs are only *approved* by team members with Issue Tracker or higher permissions.
+While anyone can comment on a PR, add feedback, etc., PRs are only *approved* by team members with Issue Tracker or higher permissions.

 PR reviews use [GitHub's own review feature](https://help.github.com/articles/about-pull-request-reviews/), which manages comments, approval, and review iteration.